-Season 6 of House of Cards fell into uncertain territory in late 2017 after Star Trek: Discovery actor Anthony Rapp accused star Kevin Spacey of making a sexual advance toward him when he was 14 years old.
+Season 6 of House of Cards fell into uncertain territory in late 2017, after Star Trek: Discovery actor Anthony Rapp accused star Kevin Spacey of making a sexual advance toward him when he was 14 years old.
 Spacey issued a public apology for the incident.
 Within 24 hours, Netflix put the show on hiatus and declared that the upcoming sixth season would be the last for the celebrated series.
-It was then announced that the show would continue on without Spacey.
+It was then announced that the show would continue on without Spacey

-The teaser for season 6 takes the audience on a journey through a busy White House before finally arriving in the Oval Office.
-(Warning: Spoilers ahead.)
+The first teaser for season 6 of House of Cards (see below) was released in March 2018 and takes the audience on a journey through a busy White House before finally arriving in the Oval Office.

 Netflix added two high-profile cast members to House of Cards season 6 as the award-winning series dealt with the fallout of the scandal involving former star Spacey and the show’s impending conclusion.

-Academy Award nominees Diane Lane and Greg Kinnear will join House of Cards for the show’s sixth and final season, according to Netflix.
+Academy Award nominees Diane Lane and Greg Kinnear will join House of Cards for the show’s final season, according to Netflix.
 The identity of their characters is unknown at this point, but their arrival was a major move for the popular political drama as it limps into its final story arc plagued by headline-generating, behind-the-camera issues.

 Lane and Kinnear join a season 6 cast that currently includes Golden Globe winner and Emmy Award nominee Wright, as well as Michael Kelly, Jayne Atkinson, Patricia Clarkson, Constance Zimmer, Derek Cecil, Campbell Scott, and Boris McGiver.
 The announcement of the new cast members accompanied the start of production on the season, which kicked off January 31.